SAFEHR-data/Satellite/README.md

 # fake-star

-Use in a Docker compose file as:
+Use in a Docker compose file like:
 ```yaml
   star:
     image: fake-star